pauleveritt/sphinx-bulma/docs/diary.rst

 Used PyCharm to generate sphinx quickstart.
 I then replaced the ``docs/conf.py`` settings that related to project name, version, etc. with the values in ``src/sphinx_bulma/__init__.py`` that follow Hynek's approach.

+Started making the new theme.
+First, change ``conf.py`` to import the theme and point at it.
+Missing a ``theme.conf`` so let's start there.
+This then meant creating sphinx_bulma.css and sphinx_bulma.support.SphinxBulma all as clones from alabaster.